-The following guidelines apply to the storage of all boats, trailers, caravans, trailers and unroadworthy vehicles
+The following guidelines apply to the storage of vehicles, boats, trailers, caravans and similar.

-- Shall be located behind fence lines, and /or otherwise concealed from public view. - Shall be located behind the main building line.
+- Shall be located behind fence lines, and/or otherwise concealed from public view. - Shall be located behind the main building line.

 EXAMPLE WHERE A VEHICLE HAS BEEN IMPROPERLY STORED - NOT PERMITTED.